 GeneCards Summary for INHA Gene

 INHA (Inhibin, Alpha) is a Protein Coding gene.
-Diseases associated with INHA include multidrug-resistant tuberculosis and parovarian cyst.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and TGF-beta Signaling Pathway (sino).
+Diseases associated with INHA include multidrug-resistant tuberculosis and cystadenoma.
+Among its related pathways are Transport to the Golgi and subsequent modification and TGF-beta Signaling Pathway (sino).
 GO annotations related to this gene include protein heterodimerization activity and cytokine activity.

 UniProtKB/Swiss-Prot for INHA Gene